 Replication Timing | Continuous | S-phase specific |

-Helicase, Primase, DNA polymerase, and Ligase take part in both.
+Helicase, primase, DNA polymerase, and ligaments are used in both.

 Bidirectional Replication: Replication occurs in both directions from the origin in both prokaryotes and eukaryotes.

-Proofreading and Repair: It has both mechanisms for the fidelity of replication along with error checking/correction methods for correct replication.
+Proofreading and Repair: It has mechanisms for replication fidelity, along with error checking/correction methods for correct replication.

 The chief difference is in prokaryotic replication, which prudently contains one origin of replication, while eukaryotic replication contains multiple origins.